FAQ

 Is a termite clearance required to purchase or sell a home?

 A termite report and clearance is necessary when the lender requires a clearance before funding a loan.
-A lender generally requires a “Section 1” clearance.
-Section 1 items in a termite report indicate that there is damage in the structure caused by dry rot or termites.
-These items will need corrective work before the loan is funded.
-Lenders do not require “Section 2” items to be repaired, although these items indicate there are conditions present that will lead to future damage.
+A lender generally requires a Section 1 clearance.
+Section 1 items indicate damage caused by dry rot or termites and require corrective work before funding.

 If I am making a cash transaction should I still have a termite inspection?